legofanlovessayori/rinfox_ie8beta/README.md

 > browser.tabs.secondaryTextUnsupportedLocales
 >> add your locale such as: en

-> xpinstall.signatures.required
->> set to: FALSE //// **This disables extension signature, which may be a security risk**.
-This can be skipped if you don't want to skin TipTab extension to look like QuickTabs when pressed (icon will still be skinned regardless).

 ###### Thanks to a new update, now you can choose between Translations.
 Pick whichever you like and make sure to start copying only the folders as instructed below.
 4. Go to the installation folder of Firefox (usually inside C:\Program Files\Mozilla Firefox) and copy the **contents** of ffroot folder from rinfox folder inside it, and replace when prompted the files.